 Valuable Retrospective Questions

 Working with agile and non-agile teams, I’ve been doing project evaluations, audits, assessments using the CMMI and the People-CMM, retrospectives, and many other kinds of feedback sessions.
-Below the questions that I often use, that have helped teams to find things that they could improve upon:
+Below are some questions that I often use, that have proved to help teams finding things that they could improve upon:

 - What helps you to be successful as a team?